Hey there! Yes, you. I want to introduce you to an amazing way to boost your personal training business and skyrocket your income.

 11. Include Nutrition

-As much as exercise is essential to any healthy lifestyle or fitness goals, its nutrition is the true cornerstone of progress and results.
+As much as exercise is essential to any healthy lifestyle or fitness goals, nutrition is the cornerstone of progress and results.

-If you are having great workouts, just to go home and eat a ton of crap, it ends up being all for naught.
+If you have great workouts, going home and eating a ton of crap is all for naught.

-The problem is, many of your client prospects don’t, and that’s a massive opportunity.
+The problem is that many of your client prospects don’t, which is a massive opportunity.

-If you can broadcast the value of nutrition effectively, you can create a larger revenue stream as a small group coach and lifestyle specialist.
+If you can effectively broadcast the value of nutrition, you can create a larger revenue stream as a small group coach and lifestyle specialist.

-Nutrition services come at an extra premium, and by leveraging how important they are, you can build up your projected income.
+Nutrition services come at an extra premium, and by leveraging their importance, you can build up your projected income.

-Another reason you should seriously look at implementing nutrition is that it is the best way to guarantee results.
+Another reason you should seriously consider implementing nutrition is because it is the best way to guarantee results.

 This is especially true if body composition is on the agenda.

-By implementing effective nutrition programming, you can make sure visible results are achieved.
+By implementing effective nutrition programming, you can ensure visible results are achieved.

-The positive word of mouth reviews from trained clients as well as the library of before and after pictures are premium marketing material.
+Positive word-of-mouth reviews from trained clients and the before and after pictures library are premium marketing materials.

-Speaking about marketing, stay tuned for more content on that, which I will be bringing out soon!
+Stay tuned for more content about marketing, which I will bring out soon!